-I Leasing Rental
+H Leasing Rental

-This reserve is being used to fund the costs of an operating lease for the Service's headquarters at the Five Rivers Health and Wellbeing Centre in Salisbury.
+This reserve funds the costs of the lease for the Service's headquarters at the Five Rivers Health & Wellbeing Centre in Salisbury.
 The lease commenced in February 2016 and lasts for ten years, with an annual rental cost of £85k.
 Each year's rent is matched by a transfer from the reserve.